decant09/machu-picchu-game/README.md

 2. Navigate to the [repository](https://github.com/decant09/machu-picchu-game) for this website.
 3. Click on the "Code" button and a modal will appear.
 4. Within this modal select the "local" tab.
-5. Within this tab there are "HTTPS", "SSH", or "GitHub CLI" tabs.
+5. Within this tab, there are "HTTPS", "SSH", or "GitHub CLI" tabs.
 6. Click on the "HTTPS" tab and copy the link shown.
 7. In your development environment open the terminal.
 8. Change the current working directory to the location where you want the cloned directory to be.